arnaudlacour/katacoda/pingdirectory-basics/step2.md

 ### Externally from the container

-Search one of the sample users present in Ping Directory
+Search one of the sample users present in PingDirectory

 `docker exec -it pingdirectory /opt/out/instance/bin/ldapsearch -b dc=example,dc=com "(uid=user.0)"`{{execute}}